StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 ![image](https://i.imgur.com/L55T4rY.png)

-Grab our main commands and copy & paste them into the gdb-multiarch console.
+Grab our main commands and **copy & paste them** into the `gdb-multiarch console`.
 Then **Press Enter**.
 You'll see a warning message.
 Don't worry, just `Press C` key and Enter (if it's neccesary).

 ![image](https://i.imgur.com/ZoNAfrL.png)

 Now GDB and Yuzu are connected.
 Go back to Cheat Engine and click on the Magnifying Glass icon.

-This will open the Process List.
-Select Yuzu and click on Open.
+This will open the `Process List``.
+Select Yuzu and click on `Open`.

 ![image](https://i.imgur.com/cHRREoD.png)

 Now we got GDB + Yuzu + CE connected.
 I'm going to start a level on Super Mario Wonder.
-In this case it will be Sunbaked Desert Palace.
+In this case it will be `Sunbaked Desert Palace`.

 On Cheat Engine, I will change `Value Type` to Float and on the Value Box, I will type: `1.77777802`.